cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/enforce-2fa.md

 1. Under **Enforce Two-Factor Authentication (2FA)**, turn on the toggle.
 1. In the overlay that appears, confirm your action.

 Users get an email notification to enable 2FA.
-They must enable 2FA upon their next sign with their email and password.
+They must enable 2FA upon their next sign-in with their email and password.

 {{< alert title="Tip" color="primary" >}}
 {{% 2fa-see-troubleshooting %}}